khoodehui/tp/docs/UserGuide.md

 ![StatisticsUI1](images/StatsUI1.png)
 Figure X: Location of the statistics panel

-The statistics displayed correspond to the projects or tasks currently shown in the display list, and will automatically change when the items in the display list changes (such as when you find specific projects or sort the list of projects).
+The statistics displayed correspond to the projects or tasks currently shown in the displayed list, and will automatically change when the items in the displayed list changes (such as when you find specific projects or sort the list of projects).

 ![StatisticsUI2](images/StatsUI2.png)
-Figure X: The order of the statistics entries matches the order in the display list.
+Figure X: The order of the statistics entries matches the order in the displayed list.

 You do not need to use any additional commands to update or view the statistics.